giorgiacantisani/Python-Tutorial/README.md

     # avoid writing login and password for the future time
     $ git config credential.helper store
     ```
+    3. If you have Windows use GitHub Desktop

 ### Virtual Environment pt2
 6. Activate the virtualenv